-This addition would include three new class rooms that were greatly needed, a Fellowship Hall, kitchen and pantry, and storage.
+This addition would include three new class rooms that were greatly needed.
+Also a Fellowship Hall and kitchen and pantry and storage.
 Two larger rest rooms were added.
 In the old building the kitchen became the Mother's Room and the two small rest rooms were the Pastor Study.

 This was a much needed addition to say the least.

 By the time we finished this addition we realized we did not plan big enough.
 We still needed more room in all areas of the church.
 So we had to start thinking bigger again.
 A new sanctuary.

 Pastor Henson after about nine years at Conyers had to retire because of his health.
 Mykal Ringstaff and his wife Cyndra and family moved to Conyers in 1996.
 They were with us for two years and were transferred to Thomasville and Barwick Churches in Georgia.

 Elder Henson, who stayed in Conyers when he retired, was asked to take the church as interim pastor until the new pastor would arrive.
 It was at this time that we decided to organize a Building Committee consisting of : Beverly Jackson as Chair Person, G.S.
 Culpepper, Jim Corbett, Don Land, Louise Brooks, Martha Land, James Land, Bill Henson.
 They began their work with great enthusium.
 We also had to begin to raise funds for the building.